johnwarburton/homeadmin/minecraft-pe/MineCraftControlPanel.md

 ## config.ini
   - Edit everything?
+    - have an advanced button to edit some things.
+Flag them as advanced
-  - have a restore from defaults
+  - have a restore from defaults (defaults is a hash & on disk)
   - maybe save to cloud? config.init and users?